Texhnolyze

-Texhnolyze (stylized as TEXHNOLYZE) is a Japanese experimental anime television series animated by Madhouse and directed by Hiroshi Hamasaki.
+Texhnolyze (stylized in all caps) is a Japanese experimental anime television series animated by Madhouse and directed by Hiroshi Hamasaki.
 Set in the fictional city of Lux, the story focuses on Ichise, a stoic prize fighter who loses an arm and a leg after offending an unnamed figure.
-Written by Chiaki J. Konaka, with original character design by Yoshitoshi ABe, the series was produced by Yasuyuki Ueda and was broadcast on Fuji Television and its affiliates from April to September 2003.
+Written by Chiaki J. Konaka, with original character design by Yoshitoshi Abe, the series was produced by Yasuyuki Ueda and was broadcast on Fuji Television and its affiliates from April to September 2003.